XDshnik/rsschool-cv/cv.md

 ## 4. Skills 💪🏻

 C++, Java, SQL and Python on the university level,
-HTML+CSS on a basic level, never touched JavaScript before,
+HTML+CSS on a basic level, made a couple of sites from a `.psd` layout.
+Never touched JavaScript before.
 English on a B2 level.
 I use Photoshop everyday at work because I work a lot with graphic
 elements and they usually need time to make them looking good.